Ashok Leyland Logo

 What is Ashok Leyland?

 It is an Indian automobile manufacturer headquartered in Chennai.
-It is one of India’s largest commercial vehicle manufacturers, producing many products, including trucks, buses, military, and light commercial vehicles.
+It is one of India’s largest commercial vehicle manufacturers, producing many products, including trucks, buses, military vehicles, and light commercial vehicles.
 Known for its quality, it supplies reliable and durable vehicles to various industries.
 The company emphasizes advanced technology in the development of its vehicles.

 1896 – 1962